-Here are a few guidelines regarding the appropriateness of models to be used at the Iron Halo and Iron Realms tournaments.
+Here are a few guidelines regarding the appropriateness of models to be used at the Iron Halo tournament.

 - All models must be painted to a 3-color minimum standard.
 As a general rule of thumb, if someone feels that need to justify why a model is completed, it probably isn't.
 If you cannot meet this requirement, please contact us.